 A weight I did not know I was carrying was lifted off my chest.
 I felt like I could breathe again.

 There is a lot to say about vanlife.
 There are so many ways moving in to a van was beneficial to me.
-But like anything, there are many facets to it.
+But like anything, there are many facets to it, and many mistakes you can make.
 As vanlifers, we spend a lot of time promoting how great the lifestyle is.
 But there are more insidious ways vanlife can affect you.

 I was putting too much emphasis on the need to keep moving all the time, when what I really needed was a place to stop and truly rest.

 The weight lifted.
 I began to spend more time in one place.
 I began to long for a consistent location to sleep at night.
 I recently moved into a house.
 There were lots of reasons for it, but one of them was because my anxiety had gotten so bad.

 I don’t think vanlife is bad for your mental health.
 But I do think consistent personal safety is important for your well being.
 Constantly being on the move, never having a solid community or location to rely on, can be damaging.
 I’m not done with vanlife, I probably will never be done with long road trips and sleeping in my car.

 But I am done with the need to be on the move all the time.

 I am done with this anxiety.

 Thanks for being so honest!
 I have definitely felt the same “Where am I gonna sleep” anxiety living in my car as well

 This is one of the best articles I have read about Vanlife.
 Go you from being so honest !!
 Sending good vibes your way from down under.
 Peace.